happymonkey1/kb-embedded-jvm/README.md

 - `error while loading shared libraries: libjvm.so: cannot open shared object file: No such file or directory`
   - Set `LD_LIBRARY_PATH` with the path to `libjvm.so` before running the executable

+## Why Write This?

+I like doing hobby project in c++, and wanted to explore embedding Java as that is something I might implement for my Game Engine ([Kablunk Engine](https://github.com/happymonkey1/KablunkEngine))

 ## Why Bazel?

-Well, I did not want to code without ide support, so I included Bazel :P This project *should* (while `kb-cppbuild` is being worked on, Bazel is required to bootstrap) not need Bazel to compile
+Well, I did not want to code without ide support, so I included Bazel :P
+This project not need Bazel to compile.